Last Updated on January 11, 2022 by Shaun Snapp

 The Analysis of Southern Reconstruction Was Flawed?

 The historical present the reconstruction view as flawed in that it critiqued black governance.

 But wait, didn’t the outcome from black governance of cities like Detroit and Baltimore and countless others, as well as in all of the African countries reinforce the claims of the inability to effectively govern that are being contradicted in this video?

 Black run cities like Detroit, Baltimore, Cleveland, etc. had substantial infrastructure that was built by Europeans literally handed over to black governance.
 Black governance could not only not build on what was created before by a different culture, and they could not maintain it.

 Business after the George Floyd riots in Minneapolis.

-Blacks have an established pattern of ruining cities.
-Minneapolis is now in a long term decline because the percentage of the population that is black in Minneapolis is black.
+Blacks have an established pattern of ruined cities.
+Minneapolis is now in a long-term decline because the percentage of the population that is black in Minneapolis is black.
 Interestingly, the entire outrage around George Floyd — is based upon a false claim of disproportionate racial police treatment as we cover in the article Why the Claims by Black Lives Matter on Police Shootings Are False.